GonCuesMa/GeolocationPlus/README.md

 ## Installation

+1. [Download](https://github.com/GonCuesMa/GeolocationPlus/archive/main.zip), uncompress files and rename plugin folder "Geolocation".

-1. Copy the Geolocation folder into the "plugins" folder of the root Omeka installation. (see [Installing a Plugin](https://omeka.org/classic/docs/Admin/Adding_and_Managing_Plugins/))
+2. Copy the Geolocation folder into the "plugins" folder of the root Omeka installation. (see [Installing a Plugin](https://omeka.org/classic/docs/Admin/Adding_and_Managing_Plugins/))

-2. In the Omeka administrative interface, click on the "Settings" button at the top right of the screen, go to the "Plugins" tab, and click the "Install" button next to the listing for Geolocation.
+3. In the Omeka administrative interface, click on the "Settings" button at the top right of the screen, go to the "Plugins" tab, and click the "Install" button next to the listing for Geolocation.

 -----